Zawadzkii/Zawadzkii/README.md

 💻 My interests mainly focus on programming in C# and exploring various technologies related to the .NET framework.
 Additionally, I strive to expand my knowledge of desktop application development and user interface design.

 🌱 Despite the lack of formal education, I regularly learn new things through reading documentation, participating in online courses, and practical programming projects.
-I'm determined to continually improve my skills and pursue professional development as a programmer.
+I'm determined to continually improve my skills and pursue professional development as a programmer

  </div>